greggelong/recursionBook/README.md

 ## chapter 1

 1. In general, what is a recursive thing?

+    - is a thing whose definition includes itself (not a tautology)

 2. In programming, what is a recursive function?

+    - a function that calls itself

 3. What four features do functions have?

+    - code that runs when called

+    - arguments that are passed (can be zero)

+    - return value (can be null)

+    - program stack remembers where it was called from

 4. What is a stack?

+    - LIFO data structure and and can be execution call stack

 5. What are the terms for adding and removing values to the top of a stack?

+    - push(), pop()

 6. Say you push the letter J to a stack, then push the letter Q, then pop the stack, then push the letter K, then pop the stack again.
 What does the stack look like?

+    - JK

 7. What is pushed and popped onto the call stack?

+  - frames

 8. What causes a stack overflow to happen?